 The Review Committee shall conduct its formal review of Career-Line faculty members using the following timeline and procedures.
-While faculty are generally only considered for promotion when they undergo a scheduled formal review, faculty may make a request by October 15 of the prior semester to their Department Chair/School Director to initiate a formal review for promotion consideration.
+While faculty are generally only considered for promotion when they undergo a scheduled formal review, faculty may make a request to their Department Chair/School Director to initiate a formal review for promotion consideration (see annual review timeline published by the Dean's office).

-- 1. The Department Chair/School Director will notify the Review Committee Chair and any candidates up for formal review by October 1 of the semester prior to the review.
-If a candidate would like to be considered for promotion, they must alert their Department Chair/School Director by October 15. - 2.
-No earlier than the previous Spring semester and no later than October 15, the Chair of the Review Committee shall designate one or more members of the Career-Line faculty (of a higher rank than the candidate) and one or more members of the Tenure-Line Faculty to conduct at least two peer teaching reviews of any candidate who has teaching responsibilities.
+- 1. The Department Chair/School Director will notify the Review Committee Chair and any candidates up for formal review by November 15 of the semester prior to the review.
+If a candidate would like to be considered for promotion, they must alert their Department Chair/School Director by December 1. - 2.
+No earlier than the previous Spring semester and no later than January 10, the Chair of the Review Committee shall designate one or more members of the Career-Line faculty (of a higher rank than the candidate; or, for a Career-Line professor candidate, of the same rank as the candidate) and one or more members of the Tenure-Line Faculty to conduct at least two peer teaching reviews of any candidate who has teaching responsibilities.
+In cases where there are no Career-line faculty members eligible by rank in the department, all peer teaching reviews may be conducted by Tenure-line faculty.
 The reviewing faculty members may be (but will not necessarily be) members of the Review Committee.
-Written peer teaching evaluation reports shall be submitted to the candidate's file by January 24. - 3.
-By December 1, the Department Chair/School Director shall solicit comments about the candidate from the faculty, staff, and Student Advisory Committee of the Department/School.
-If any written comments are received, they shall be placed in the file by January 24. - 4.
-By December 1, the Chair of the Review Committee shall request a portfolio from the candidate.
-The candidate shall submit that portfolio by January 24.
+Written peer teaching evaluation reports shall be submitted to the candidate's file by February 10. - 3.
+By January 15, the Department Chair/School Director shall solicit comments about the candidate from the faculty, staff, and Student Advisory Committee of the Department/School.
+If any written comments are received, they shall be placed in the file by February 10. - 4.
+By December 15, the Chair of the Review Committee shall request a portfolio from the candidate.
+The candidate shall submit that portfolio by February 10.
 The portfolio shall include: - (a) A curriculum vitae; - (b) The most recent syllabi for all courses taught since the last Formal Review or Initial Appointment;